racenis/tram-sdk/README.md

 - Rewrite path following for the PhysicsComponent
 - Implement navigation
 - Add scripting
-- Add a prefix to all header guards
 - Add a better way to register entities
 	- Could be a static method 'REGISTER' for each entity type
 - Add more rendering stuff